 Homemade Starbucks Medicine Ball Recipe (with 80% LESS SUGAR):

 - 1 bag Trader Joe’s Moroccan Mint Green Tea

 - 10 ounces hot water

 - 1 swirl of honey (optional)

 Y’all…it tastes EXACTLY like the real deal.

 Total cost comes down to a FRACTION of the cost of a grande.
 So there’s that.

 And you can whip it up wherever whenever to take on the go, instead of having to find an open Starb to curb the craving. #win.

-Have you ever made a homemade Starbucks Medicine Ball tea?
+Have you ever made one?
 Will you be trying this recipe?